panosbakk/IntelliQ/README.md

 $ export kypellokaiprwta8lhmasthnfiladelfeia=mySecureKey
 ```

-2. In Windows powershell run the following command:
+2. In Windows powershell run the following command and then restart your IDE:

 ```shell
 $ setx kypellokaiprwta8lhmasthnfiladelfeia mySecureKey